DriftwoodPalace/Hodl-Guide/hodl-guide/README.md

 ---

-# The Hodler’s Guide to Cold Storage
+# The Ultimate Hodl Guide

 ---